superawesome-org/sa-mobile-sdk-android/docs/08 MoPub Integration.md

 ![](img/IMG_07_MoPub_4.png "Setup custom inventory")

 Custom Event Class is:
-  * for Banner Ads: `com.mopub.mobileads.SuperAwesomeBannerCustomEvent`
+  * for Banner Ads: `com.mopub.sa.mobileads.SuperAwesomeBannerCustomEvent`
-  * for Interstitial Ads: `com.mopub.mobileads.SuperAwesomeInterstitialCustomEvent`
+  * for Interstitial Ads: `com.mopub.sa.mobileads.SuperAwesomeInterstitialCustomEvent`
-  * for Rewarded Video Ads: `com.mopub.mobileads.SuperAwesomeRewardedVideoCustomEvent`
+  * for Rewarded Video Ads: `com.mopub.sa.mobileads.SuperAwesomeRewardedVideoCustomEvent`

 Notice these are identical to the name of the files you downloaded in step one.